camml-lab/tensorial-reax-template/README.md

 ## Main Technologies

+[tensorial](https://github.com/camml-lab/tensorial) - an equivariant graph neural network library.

-[REAX](https://github.com/muhrin/reax) - a JAX wrapper for high-performance AI research.
+[REAX](https://github.com/camml-lab/reax) - a JAX wrapper for high-performance AI research.
 Think of it as a framework for organizing your JAX code.

 [Hydra](https://github.com/facebookresearch/hydra) - a framework for elegantly configuring complex applications.
 The key